Home > Guides > Best delay plugins: Give your tracks some depth

 This plugin is modeled on a variety of delay types like BBD, tape echo, and 80s digital delays.
 15 modes let you find the perfect feel, and you have five delay styles to choose from.
 Ghost mode adds pitch shifting

-The interface is arranged in vertical rows, so even though it has a good amount of controls it’s easy to dial things in quickly.
-If you need an affordable delay plugin with a good amount of sounds and controls, this is it.
-At just $50, there is a lot of value in this delay from Valhalla.
+The GUI is arranged in vertical rows, so even though it has a good amount of controls it’s easy to dial things in quickly.
+If you need affordable plugins and need a delay with a good amount of sounds and controls, this is it.

 Most unique delay plugin: Eventide H3000 Band Delays